TheOdinProject/curriculum/foundations/installations/setting_up_git.md

    </div>

-1. <span id="ssh-key"></span>Create an SSH key, which is a cryptographically secure identifier.
+1. Create an SSH key, which is a cryptographically secure identifier.
 It's like a really long password used to identify your machine.
 GitHub uses SSH keys to allow you to upload to your repository without having to type in your username and password every time.

    <div class="lesson-note" markdown="1">